runtimeverification/javamop/docs/Usage.md

 ### I get errors when I use `java` or `ajc` with `-cp` (or `-classpath`) option, what should I do ?

-JavaMOP (and so the files it generates) depend on certain libraries to be on your CLASSPATH. `-cp` and `-classpath` options override your CLASSPATH.
+JavaMOP (and the files it generates) depend on certain libraries to be on your CLASSPATH. `-cp` and `-classpath` options override your CLASSPATH.
 So make sure to include the old CLASSPATH in your new one.

 ### I did not find a solution to my problem here, what should I do ?